phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

 #Number of Sanders Tweets: 275478
 #Number of Carson Tweets: 142428
 #Number of Kasich Tweets: 117980
+#Total Number of Tweets:
+#Number of Trump Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---